MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-plan-warehouse-movements-in-worksheets.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: d66ad263235d7f123f731263b0f13a009a1e20fd
+ms.openlocfilehash: 7184143303dd1a8b04d8d740d83f35f1fa19485a
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="plan-warehouse-movements-in-worksheets"></a>Plan Warehouse Movements in Worksheets
 Plan movements in the worksheet using a bin replenishment function or manually planning the lines that you want to create as movement instructions.

 ## <a name="to-calculate-a-replenishment-movement"></a>To calculate a replenishment movement
 As the warehouse ships items out to customers, the bins with the highest bin rankings contain fewer and fewer items.
-To fill up these high-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function in the **Movement Worksheet** window
+To fill up these high-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function on the **Movement Worksheet** page

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Movement Worksheet**, and then choose the related link.
 2. Choose the **Calculate Bin Replenishment** action.